About the Ganaraska Forest

 Attention Ganaraska Forest Users

-A friendly reminder that motorized use, with the exception of snowmobiling, closes November 30th.
+A friendly reminder that motorized use, with the exception of snowmobiling, is closed in the forest until May 1 2019.

-NOTE: Ganaraska Forest memberships and day passes are no longer available for purchase from Ganaraska Leathercraft
+Ganaraska Forest memberships and day passes are no longer available for purchase from Ganaraska Leathercraft.

 Treetop Trekking Ganaraska An aerial park in the central forest, is now closed for the season.
 It is scheduled to reopen in April 2019.
 For more information, call 905-797-2000.
 Special rates for school groups participating in Ganaraska Forest Centre Outdoor Education programs!